 Is there no room for the truth when it comes to sexual immorality?
 The social justice element of the Christian Right has created an emphasis on changing the law in regard to abortion.
 The result of this emphasis is that sexual immorality, the cause of these unwanted conceptions, has been largely ignored.

-Why has the church virtually conceded defeat in upholding the sanctity of the very act which God uses to create a people for Himself?
+Why has God’s Church virtually conceded defeat in upholding the sanctity of the very act which God uses to create a people for Himself?

 The Scriptures speak much of the relation between the sexes – where two become one – and also of the perversion of that holy union.
 This relation is compared to the mystery of God’s people becoming the bride of Christ.

-The church is the only place where the truth about the nature of sex can be truly learned, and from which that truth needs to be taught.
+The scriptures, God’s revelation given to all, is the only place where the truth about the nature of sex and the value of life can truly be learned.
 Where we come from, where we are headed – the need of our souls to understand our existence – are found only in faith.

 After conception is not the time to begin discussions of the meaning of life – and the way God uses to create it.